metocean/moana-qc/README.md

 Then run the docker image via something like

-`docker run -ti -v /source:/source -v /data:/data metocean/ops-qc:latest`
+`docker run -ti -v /source:/source -v /data:/data metocean/moana-qc:latest` (MetOcean internal) or `docker run -ti -v /source:/source -v /data:/data moana-qc:latest`

 `/data` is a directory where the sensor data can be found and also where the output directory will be.
 If you need the docker container to access another directory, add it with the -v tag.